MUCollective/multiverse/README.md

 inside a *multiverse code block*, it allows the multiverse library to process and compile it to three different analyses.

-We provide the ability to declare multiverse code block as an *Addin* in RStudio.
-Users can click on *Addins* toolbar menu in RStudio (see the image below).
+We provide the ability to declare multiverse code block as an *AddIn* in RStudio.
+Users can click on *AddIns* toolbar menu in RStudio (see the image below).
 This would create a multiverse code block at the location of the cursor in the document.